ntpeters/UnityDrive/README.md

 ========
 Unifying cloud storage, one account at a time.

+__Please Note: This is incomplete, hackathon quality code.
+We plan to complete this project in the future, but until that time you have been warned.__

 Everyone has run into a time when they needed a file from one of their various cloud accounts, and then been reduced to the drudgery of signing into multiple accounts spread across several webpages.
 It's not uncommon to have many